r4kno/incubyte_kata/README.md

 - Customized AI-generated designs to match project requirements and user experience goals

 **Documentation:**
-- Used AI assistance to generate structured README content based on project specifications
+- Used GPT4 to generate structured README content based on project specifications
 - Manually added project-specific details, setup instructions, and technical decisions
 - Reviewed and edited all AI-generated content to ensure accuracy and completeness

-### Development Philosophy

-The AI tools served as **intelligent assistants** rather than primary developers:
-- ✅ **Enhanced productivity** by suggesting code completions and patterns
-- ✅ **Improved test coverage** by identifying overlooked scenarios
-- ✅ **Accelerated documentation** while maintaining technical accuracy
-- ✅ **Maintained code quality** through manual review and customization
-- ✅ **Preserved learning** by understanding and modifying all suggested code

-### Key Principles Followed

-1. **AI as Enhancement, Not Replacement**: Every AI suggestion was manually reviewed, understood, and customized
-2. **Maintained Code Ownership**: All critical business logic and architecture decisions were made manually
-3. **Learning-Focused Approach**: Used AI to learn new patterns while ensuring complete understanding
-4. **Quality Assurance**: Manually tested all AI-generated code and made necessary improvements

 This approach allowed for faster development while ensuring code quality, maintainability, and personal skill development throughout the project.